 Ecological determinants of butterfly vulnerability across the European continent

-Tijl Essens1, Chris A.M Van Swaay1 and Michiel F. WallisDeVries1, 2**
+Tijl Essens1, Chris A.M Van Swaay1, Rutger A. Vos2 and Michiel F. Wallis de Vries1, 3**

 1De Vlinderstichting / Dutch Butterfly Conservation, P.O.
 Box 506, 6700 AM Wageningen, The Netherlands

+2Naturalis Biodiversity Center, P.O.
+Box 9517, 2300 RA Leiden, The Netherlands

-2 Wageningen University, Laboratory of Entomology, P.O.
+3Wageningen University, Laboratory of Entomology, P.O.
 Box 16, 6700 AA Wageningen, The Netherlands

 *Corresponding author michiel.wallisdevries@vlinderstichting.nl

-Abstract:
+Abstract

 In drawing up Red Lists, extinction risks of butterflies and other insects are currently assessed by information on status and trends in distribution and abundance.
 Incorporating information on species traits may increase our ability to predict species responses under environmental change and, hence, their vulnerability.
 We derived ecologically relevant biological and climatic trait dimensions, and used these to explain the variation in vulnerability indicators for 397 European butterfly species, out of 482 species present in Europe.
 For all but one vulnerability indicator, climatic traits predicted more variation than biological traits.
 The biological trait component reflecting mobility, development rate and overwintering stage, proved the major biological determinant of species vulnerability.
 We propose that this trait component offers a preferable alternative to the frequently used, but ecologically misleading generalist-specialist continuum.
 Size was a phylogenetically based trait component, and not relevant to explain species vulnerability.
-Our analysis contributes to develop e trait-based approach to prioritize vulnerable species for conservation at European level.
-Further regional scale analyses are recommended as a next step to improve the biological basis for species vulnerability.
+Our analysis contributes to the development of trait-based approaches to prioritizing vulnerable species for conservation at a European scale.
+Further regional scale analyses are recommended as a next step to improving our understanding of the biological basis of species vulnerability.

 Keywords: Life-history traits, Vulnerability, Conservation, Red Lists, Butterflies